joakim/entofu/README.md

 The last tofu of the encoded output is a distinct terminal tofu that handles padding, making it a self-delimiting encoding.
 Terminal tofus use the unassigned planes 12 and 4-7, above and below the planes used for regular tofus (8-11).

-The two least significant bits of the leading byte are used as flags for the type of tofu (regular/terminal/noncharacter), resulting in the planes used.
+The two least significant bits of the leading byte are used as [bit flags](./assets/bitwise%20terminals.png) for the type of tofu (regular/terminal/noncharacter), resulting in the planes used.

 ### Noncharacters